gravitational/gravity/docs/5.x/installation.md

 Flag      | Description
 ----------|-------------
 `--token` | Secure token which prevents rogue nodes from joining the cluster during installation.
 Carefully pick a hard-to-guess value.
 `--advertise-addr` | IP address this node should be visible as.
-This setting is needed to correctly configure Telekube on every node.
+This setting is needed to correctly configure Gravity on every node.
 `--role` | _(Optional)_ Application role of the node.
 `--cloud-provider` | _(Optional)_ Cloud provider integration, `generic` or `aws`.
 Autodetected if not set.
 `--mounts` | _(Optional)_ Comma-separated list of mount points as <name>:<path>.
-`--state-dir` | _(Optional)_ Directory where all Telekube system data will be kept on this node.
+`--state-dir` | _(Optional)_ Directory where all Gravity system data will be kept on this node.
 Defaults to `/var/lib/gravity`.
 `--service-uid` | _(Optional)_ Service user ID (numeric).
 See [Service User](pack/#service-user) for details.
 A user named `planet` is created automatically if unspecified.
 `--service-gid` | _(Optional)_ Service group ID (numeric).
 See [Service User](pack/#service-user) for details.
 A group named `planet` is created automatically if unspecified.